appstrio/gamestab/README.md

 WINT (White Label New Tab)
 --------------------------
 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 ## First Installation

 1. Clone repo.
-2. Run `npm install` which will bootstrap everything.
+2. Run `npm install`.
-3. Load unpacked extension, at `build`.
-4. Run `npm start`.
-5. Start developing, while grunt compiles your changes on the fly with `watch`.

-## Reinstallation

-1. Just run `npm start`.

-# HACKING

-refer to HACKING.md

-# More info

-ANALYTICS.md

-# TODOs
+3. Run `bower install`.
+4. You will need `Gulp` installed globally.
+Do this by: `npm i gulp -g`.
+5. run `gulp` and start developing.
+6. App is built into the `build` directory, and also changes are watched.